English After WKU? Careers?

 You may be wondering, “What can I do with an English Degree?”

-Liberal arts majors in general, and English majors in particular, are ideally positioned to adapt as the marketplace requires accommodating cultural differences, assimilating new ideas, and learning new skills.
+Liberal arts majors in general, and English majors in particular, are ideally positioned to adapt with the marketplace, as it requires accommodating cultural differences, assimilating new ideas, and learning new skills.

 This list of sample careers from WKU English graduates demonstrates the flexibility of the English major.